Center for Languages and International Collaboration (CLIC) LAB

 The Mathematics Learning Center

 The Math Center provides drop-in tutoring to undergraduate and graduate students enrolled in mathematics or statistics courses at Bentley.
 The goal is to have students leave a tutoring session with an increased understanding and confidence in their own ability to do mathematics.
 The center is directed by a full-time faculty member but is staffed entirely by Bentley students.
 Most days and evenings Math Center offers drop-in, no appointment needed hours to help with math courses at Bentley University.
-During all hours of operation, students may get help with all 100-level math courses, and there are selected hours in which students may get help with math electives, graduate courses and GB 213 (Business Statistics).
+During all hours of operation, students may get help with all 100-level math courses, and there are selected hours in which students may get help with math electives, some graduate courses and ST 113 (business statistics).
 Computer assistance as it relates to a mathematics course is also provided.